The Savannah cat is an intriguing and mysterious animal thanks to their unique blend of exotic looks and playful temperament.

 1. Savannah cats come from a proud lineage

-The Savannah cat’s unique traits were achieved by crossing a wild African serval with a domestic Siamese cat.
+The Savannah cat’s unique traits were achieved by crossing a wild African Serval with a domestic Siamese cat.
 This cross created the breed’s exotic wild cat appearance and their domestic temperament.

 The first kitten born of this pairing was named Savannah, which would, of course, become the name of the breed.
-And they haven’t been around very long: the Savannah cat was officially recognized by The International Cat Association in 2001.
+And they haven’t been around very long: the Savannah cat was officially recognised by The International Cat Association in 2001.

 2. Savannahs have a striking appearance

 Bred to appear majestic and dignified, Savannah cats resemble a wild cheetah.
 This long and leggy breed boasts beautiful spotted markings that are spread across their golden coat.
-Their massive, erect ears make them immediately recognizable.
+Their massive, erect ears make them immediately recognisable.